 Our Verdict

 The Zoma mattress is a 12″ thick all-foam mattress that is designed with athlete muscle recovery as the core focus.
-This mattress is a 5 out of 10 on the firmness scale and would be suitable for a wide range of sleeping positions and body types.
+It utilizes gel memory foam and poly foam in the comfort layer, with support foam in the base.

 Type: Memory Foam